Develops beginning to intermediate skills and techniques in one or more forms of communication practice and media production.

 Student learning goals

-Gain an understanding of the role of post-production in the visual storytelling process
+Gain an understanding of the different roles audio plays in our lives and in storytelling

 General method of instruction

-An interest in visual storytelling, editing, and/or media production.
+An interest in storytelling, audio, and/or media production.
 No existing technical skills required.
 We will be working on MACs for almost every in-class exercise.
 Basic familiarity with MAC computers is helpful.

 Media production is time-consuming.
-Students will be expected to complete video editing exercises outside of class.
+Students will be expected to complete audio recording and editing exercises outside of class.
 This may require coming to campus to use the Digital Media Lab when it is available outside of class time.

 Class assignments and grading

-Students will complete a handful of short visual storytelling assignments.
+Students will complete a handful of short audio storytelling assignments.
 They will also be required to organize their story ideas on paper, in the form of short project descriptions.

 Most of the class grade will depend on participation and completion of assignments.
-Peer critique will be key in this course, and all students will be expected to receive peer feedback on their projects as well as to offer input on their classmates projects.
-Visual storytelling is a very subjective art.
-Grading of student projects will, therefore, not be based on the perceived integrity of each piece, but rather on each student's demonstrated effort to complete assignments on time and integrate new techniques and peer feedback into their work.
+Peer critique and feedback will be key in this course, and all students will be expected to receive peer feedback on their projects as well as to offer input on their classmates projects.